mitmedialab/prg-raise-playground/README.md

 git checkout beta
 # Checkout beta branch -- NOTE: in the future, you'll actually checkout the dev or main branches, but we're using the beta branch for this trial
-git pull
-# Update branch with any remote changes

 npm run init
 # This will symlink the packages together to allow for seamless local development, and installs dependencies for each package.